Aliases for UGT1A10 Gene

 UGT1A10 (UDP Glucuronosyltransferase Family 1 Member A10) is a Protein Coding gene.
-Diseases associated with UGT1A10 include Pericholangitis.
-Among its related pathways are Irinotecan Pathway and Drug metabolism - cytochrome P450.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is UGT1A8.
+Diseases associated with UGT1A10 include Pericholangitis and Acetaminophen Metabolism.
+Among its related pathways are Acetaminophen Pathway (therapeutic doses), Pharmacokinetics and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is UGT1A7.

 UniProtKB/Swiss-Prot for UGT1A10 Gene